 You may notice one unusual ingredient in this bread recipe – ginger.
 I started adding ginger to my bread years ago when I read somewhere that the spice could work as a dough enhancer to give even better results.
 I can’t say that I know for sure that it really makes a big difference, but ginger is good for you, so I keep adding it every time!
 It’s just one teaspoon, so it’s not enough to make the bread tastes gingery, but if you’d rather leave it out, it’s probably fine to do that.
 However, since this is already such a hearty, nutritious bread, I think that you’ll find the ginger adds a very subtle hint of flavor that enhances the deliciousness!

 A note about altitude: The altitude of where you live can play a factor in how your bread turns out.
-I live at 1,598’, so if you are significantly higher than that you may have to play around a little bit with the yeast and or liquid amounts.
+I live at 1,598’.
+If you live higher than that you may have to play around a little bit with the yeast or liquid amounts.
 Check your machine’s manual as it may have specific directions for high altitude baking, or you can refer to this helpful article from King Arthur Flour https://www.kingarthurflour.com/learn/resources/high-altitude-baking.

 Now, without further ado, let’s get baking!